About

 History

-Establishment of programs that will build strong collaborative partnerships between industry, academia, and government
+We are currently working on the establishment of programs that will build strong collaborative partnerships between industry, academia, and government.

 (1) There is an established tourism professionals and practitioners’ body to be known as the Tourism Professional Association.